shubhankar5/mathopia/README.md

-Copy all the files into the bin and use turbo C for running the code.
+Copy all the files into the bin and use turbo C++ for running the code.